darienmiller88/Golang-Messenger/README.md

  ## Description

 Full stack chat application built using Golang and Postgres in the backend, and Javascript, HTML and CSS in the frontend.
+Users are able to chat in a public chat, private chat groups, and with other users.
 Enjoy!

  ## Installation